mkosir/trpc-api-boilerplate/README.md

 Monorepos are great, but sometimes we are targeting backend and frontend as separate (mono)repositories:

-- separation/encapsulation of backend and frontend domain (except what must be exposed to both through API).
+- separation of backend and frontend domain (except what must be exposed to both through API).
 - separation of backend and frontend developers (larger teams/companies).
 - separation of backend and frontend CI/CD pipelines, PRs, issues, etc.